drakojn/io/README.md

 Changelog:
 ---
+* 0.1.0 - Moved *File* to a Stream family, among new GS driver, added descriptors for stream formatting
 * 0.0.3 - Added build files for Ant and Phing - QA
 * 0.0.2 - Added FileDriver
 * 0.0.1 - First Release with basic mapping through Pdo